 -Close the valves to the live well before boat is in the water or valves may freeze up, preventing you from draining the water out at the end of the day.

 -When the boat is launched and you are ready to pull the trailer out of the water, let the trailer drain at the edge of the lake for a minute or two.
 The reason for this is twofold.
 First, the incline allows the water to drain off of the trailer, preventing ice build up that may cause problems when you load back up.
 Secondly, draining the water at the lake’s edge allows the water to go back to the lake, preventing ice on the ramp.

 -Let motor warm up for several minutes to get oil and lubricants warm and functioning properly.

 -Let your fish and net drain before you pull on board to prevent water drips from freezing on your surfaces.

 -Trolling motor: to prevent freezing on shaft consistently wipe down with wd40 and a rag.
 The WD40 should keeps water off shaft.
-Another ideas is to keep your tolling motor in the water when possible.
+Another idea is to keep your tolling motor in the water when possible while cold weather boating.

 Heading out of the water

 -Replace the safety chain before pulling the trailer out of the water.
 This is something you should do no matter what the temps are outside however, ice on the trailer may make the surface especially slippery.

 -Trim motor completely down once pulled out so all the water drains out.
 Give it a few minutes while you put your stuff away.
 Put your transom saver on.

 Some boaters may think its a good idea to run your motor out of the water to disperse water that may freeze.
 Do not run motor out of the water, your water pump will burn up.
 Outboards are designed to drain as mentioned above so there is no need for additional steps.
 If you want to read more about winterizing your boat motor, read our blog article here.